hackclub/hackclub/workshops/sprite_creator/README.md

   originalX = -60
   side = 10
 ```

-Copy ober the array to another variable, clear the screen, and define some variables.
-These define the starting x and y location, the original x location, and the side length of every pixel square.
+Here, we're copying over the array to another variable, clearing the screen, and defining some variables.
+Tehse define the starting x and y location, the original x location, and the side length of every pixel square.

 ```py
 def draw(currentarrA, orientation):